Planning for the future: Short breaks for disabled children and young people

 Published: 25 June 2018

-There has been a steady increase in the number of children and families needing our support in the last few years.
-This, along with less money in the public purse means that we need to look at how we can deliver services better to ensure children and families get the right support at the right time.
-As part of this, we are reviewing short breaks for disabled children and young people with a view to delivering a new short breaks service in 2019.
-To help us plan for the future, we held four engagement sessions in September last year to hear your views about short breaks.
+There has been an increase in the number of children and families needing our support in the last few years.
+This, along with less money in the public purse, means that we need to look at how we can provide services better to ensure children and families get the right support at the right time.
+As part of this, we are reviewing short breaks for disabled children and young people.
+This is with a view to delivering a new short breaks service in 2019.
+To help us plan for the future, we held four engagement sessions in September last year to hear your views.
 We used the feedback to develop a DRAFT Children's Short Breaks Strategy 2018 to 2022 in partnership with ‘FACT Bucks’ (Families and Carers Together in Buckinghamshire), the Clinical Commissioning Group and Buckinghamshire County Council.

 Have your say

 We would now like to consult with you on the principles drafted in the strategy.
-This provides a vision of how we will deliver sustainable short breaks over the next few years.
-This consultation is planned to run for 6 weeks, from 29 June 2018 until 10 August 2018 (subject to ratification) and opportunities to respond to the consultation will be widely promoted.
+This provides a vision of how we will provide sustainable short breaks over the next few years.
+This consultation is will run for 6 weeks, from 29 June 2018 until 10 August 2018.
+Opportunities to respond to the consultation will be widely promoted.
 The consultation survey will be live on the ‘Have your say’ section of www.buckscc.gov.uk from 29 June 2018.
 Hard copies will be available at drop-in sessions.
-A similar consultation on the principles for an Adult Short Breaks strategy will be running during the same period of time.
+A similar consultation on the principles for an Adult Short Breaks strategy will be running during the same period.
 You can comment on this too by going to the ‘Have your say’ section of www.buckscc.gov.uk

 Find out more

-Alongside the consultation, we have arranged some further engagement sessions during July, so that parents, carers and families have the opportunity to come and talk to us.
+Alongside the consultation, we have arranged some further engagement sessions during July.
+This is so that parents, carers and families have the opportunity to come and talk to us.
 These are drop-in sessions, so you do not need to attend the whole session or arrive at the start.
-Just come along at a time that suits you, but allow around 20-30 minutes.
+Just come along at a time that suits you, but allow around 20 to 30 minutes.
 Sessions are open to everyone, not just regular users of the place where they’re being held.